 The Dangers of Texting While Driving

 The survey reveals the prevalence of texting while driving.
 Many other studies have confirmed the dangers of the practice.
 According to the Federal Communications Commission, among drivers 18 to 20 years old who were involved in an automobile accident and survived, 11% admitted they were sending or receiving texts when they crashed.

-According to a website dedicated to combating texting while driving:
+According to DriveNowTextLater (dedicated to combating texting while driving):

-For more information about drunk driving in Oklahoma, including explanations of many state laws and penalties related to drunk and drugged driving, see “DUI, Drunk Driving.”
-If you have suffered harms and losses as a result of someone else’s illegal driving, Contact Us for a free consultation.
+If you have suffered harms and losses as a result of someone else’s illegal driving, Contact Us for a free car accident consultation.